 Important: Please note that the Sitebuilder does not make it possible to use different templates on a single website.

 Color is a powerful principle.
-The Sitebuilder uses Color Palettes to ensure that your colors complement each other well.
+The Sitebuilder uses Color Palettes to ensure that your colors compliment each other well.

 Choose your page layout